List of Home and Away characters introduced in 2022: Heather Frazer

 Later, Heather kidnaps Marilyn, Alf, Leah, Irene, and Roo and holds them hostage in her former boarding school.
 There, she forces Marilyn to admit to the others that Heather is her daughter who she gave up for adoption, after an affair with a man she worked for.
 Heather reveals her plan to get revenge on Marilyn for doing so, as her parents turned out to be less than caring towards her.
-However, Constables Cash Newman (Nicholas Cartwright) and Rose Delaney (Kirsty Marillier) arrive, having discovered that Heather killed her stepmother.
+However, Constables Cash Newman (Nicholas Cartwright) and Rose Delaney (Kirsty Marillier) arrive, having discovered that Heather killed an innocent person, her stepmother, exposing her to be an insane, ruthless killer.
 Heather grabs Marilyn and forces her up to the roof, where she is confronted by Cash.
-He tries to talk her down, but Heather pulls Marilyn up onto the ledge of a balcony and attempts to reach an open window.
-The masonry crumbles and Heather falls to the floor below, but she is not killed.
+He tries to talk her down, but Heather refuses and pulls Marilyn up onto the ledge of a balcony and attempts to reach an open window to escape, but the masonry crumbles and Heather falls to the floor below, seriously injuring herself.
 As a handcuffed Heather recovers at the hospital, Marilyn apologises to Heather for being the reason she is in so much pain, but, knowing that Heather is about to face imprisonment for her crimes, tells her that she cannot give her the help she needs or be part of her life, severing ties with her once more.
-Marilyn leaves as an enraged Heather flies into a rant, yelling that her friends know the truth and will never look at her the same way again.
-Marilyn later receives word that Heather is unfit to stand trial for her crimes and is committed to a psychiatric hospital.
+As Marilyn leaves, Heather attempts to claim that her friends know the truth and will never look at her the same way again, but immediately breaks down in tears, forced to face the consequences for her actions and the fact that Marilyn will never see her again.
+Heather's words are destroyed when Marilyn's friends immediately forgive her and accept her back, and Marilyn later receives word that Heather is unfit to stand trial for her crimes and is committed to a psychiatric hospital.